jae1911/sitecontent/content/blog/2023/you-vs-google.md

 ---

 If you liked this post, don't forget to subscribe to the blog via [RSS](/blog/index.xml) or [JSON](/blog/index.json).
-If you wish to support the Open Services, a [LiberaPay page](https://liberapay.com/Jae) is available.
+If you wish to support me, a [LiberaPay page](https://liberapay.com/Jae) is available.